0zack/SI507-HW6/README.md

 * **What does a code comment look like in JavaScript?
 What character/s do you have to put before a comment?**

-//comments
+I would put the character '/' twice like: //comments

 * **Explain what needs to happen to get a JavaScript program to "run", given the JavaScript you've seen in this assignment.**

-You should use '<script type="text/javascript">' before starting programming JavaScript.
+You need '<script type="text/javascript">' before JavaScript programming.

 * **What functions in JavaScript seem to be similar in function to the `print` function in Python?
 (There are two.)
 Why might you use one and not the other?
 Explain briefly.**

 Two ways which are similar to the Python function 'print' are:
 ```js
 alert();